 One consequence of this biological focus is that theorists could respond to challenging data by modifying the proposed biological implementation while retaining the mathematical or computational core of a theory.
-Another consequence is that some predictions (and their associated consequences) may overlap with other theories of consciousness sharing similar biological bases, such as higher-order theories^{16,17} in the PFC, and local recurrency theories^{14,26} in the visual cortex.
-Although these are inherent aspects of studying theoretical proposals about neural mechanisms of consciousness, the results are expected to help the community make more informed judgements about the tested theories (for rationale, see the preregistration document (https://osf.io/92tbg/)).
+Another consequence is that some predictions (and their associated consequences) may overlap with other theories of consciousness that share similar biological bases, such as higher-order theories^{16,17} in the PFC and local recurrency theories^{14,26} in the visual cortex.
+Although these are inherent aspects of studying theoretical proposals about neural mechanisms of consciousness, the results are expected to help the community make more informed judgements about the tested theories (for rationale, see the preregistration document27).